Michael Pittman Sr.: Arizona Cardinals

 Pittman received two years of probation for pleading no contest to misdemeanor battery in January 1998, and the Tucson Citizen reported that his draft stock fell due to the domestic violence incident.
-He was selected in the fourth round of the 1998 NFL Draft (95th overall) by the Arizona Cardinals.
+He was selected in the fourth round of the 1998 NFL draft (95th overall) by the Arizona Cardinals.

 Tampa Bay Buccaneers

-Pittman's career high for rushing yards in a season was 926 in 2004 and his career kiijpl;'kpojuhuoiokp[poo9ijuhyypuokplokkuop[okoopiihigh for receiving yards was 597, with 75 catches, in 2003.
+Pittman's career high for rushing yards in a season was 926 in 2004 and his career high for receiving yards was 597, with 75 catches, in 2003.
 The highest combination in one year was 2003 when he had a total of 1,348 yards (751 rushing and 597 receiving).

 On January 26, 2003, Pittman played in Super Bowl XXXVII and rushed for 124 yards on 29 carries in Tampa Bay's 48–21 victory over the Oakland Raiders.

 Pittman was suspended for the first three games of the 2004 NFL season for violating the NFL's personal conduct policy.
 He was sentenced to 14 days in prison for intentionally driving his car into a car containing his wife and child.
 On November 7, 2004, Pittman scored on a 78-yard touchdown run against the Kansas City Chiefs, formerly the longest run in Tampa Bay Buccaneers history.

 On March 22, 2005, Pittman launched his official website, Pittman32.com, which has since gone offline.
 On September 11, 2005, the website was praised by Greg Auman of the St. Petersburg Times as "the team's best player site".

 On January 7, 2006, during a Wild Card playoff game between the Buccaneers and Washington Redskins, Pittman was involved in an altercation with Redskins' safety Sean Taylor, who allegedly spat on him following a play.
 Pittman responded with a blow to Taylor's helmet.
 Taylor was ejected from the game that the Redskins won 17–10.

 Pittman became a free agent following the 2007 season.

 Denver Broncos

-On May 27, 2008, Pittman was signed by the Denver Broncos and was wanted to change positions to fullback but stayed running back.
+On May 27, 2008, Pittman was signed by the Denver Broncos and had wanted to change positions to fullback but stayed at running back.
 Cornerback Dré Bly was already wearing No. 32, so Pittman was assigned No. 28 as his jersey number.
 His official website was renamed Pittman28.com to reflect the change.
 The website has since gone offline, with Pittman no longer playing in the NFL.

 Pittman was placed on season-ending injured reserve with a neck injury.
 In eight games (three starts) during the 2008 season, Pittman rushed 76 times for 320 yards and four touchdowns.